supaglue-labs/supaglue/docs/docs/platform/field-mapping.md

 # Field mapping

-Sometimes, your customers may store data in non-standard fields (e.g. custom fields).
-You can optionally specify a `schema` object in the sync configuration so that each of your customers can map their specific source schema to your product's data model:
+While one of your customers can be storing their annual revenue in `revenue`, another customer could be storing it in `annual_revenue`.
+If you want your application to only need to reference the same name for both fields, you can optionally specify a `schema` object in the sync configuration:

 ```json
 ...